rvthak/Makefile-Maker/MakefileMK_v1.0/README.md

 4) (-c)		Set the compiler of choice
 5) (-db)	Enable debugging on the final makefile
 6) (-vg)	Enable valgrind on the final makefile
-7) (-dir)	The program will also search sub-directories for files
+7) (-p)		Enables compiler parameter mode.
+The program will later ask the user to type-in any needed parameters
-8) (-p)		Enables parameter mode.
+8) (-e)		Enables execution parameter mode.
 The program will later ask the user to type-in any needed parameters
 9) (-org)	The system will organise all selected files in folders source files in ./source, header files in ./include and object files in ./bin ( final executable + makefile will stay in the parent directory)

 !
 Disclaimer !
-To mess with the parameters, some basic c/c++ knowledge is advised.
+To mess with the parameters, some basic programming knowledge is advised.
 This program was developed for pesonal use, so if configured incorrectly it will not work.